kgn/ShapecatcherKit/readme.md

 ![](https://github.com/kgn/ShapecatcherKit/raw/master/Screenshot.png)

+*Please note the sample app does not include drawing code, it's purpose is only to demonstrate how to use the api.*

+# How to…

 The sample application included with this project demonstrates how to fully use the API but here are some code snippets.

 First set your api key on the `sharedKit`: